-A careful review of the evaluation criteria listed in the Announcement of the Call will give you a good idea of how the proposal will be evaluated.
+A careful review of the evaluation criteria listed in the Announcement of Call for Proposals will give you a good idea of how the proposal will be evaluated.
 Read these criteria carefully and make sure that your proposal addresses each one positively.